NASA enlists SpaceX to dispose of the International Space Station

 The International Space Station (ISS) as seen from the Progress MS-25 spacecraft during its approach.
 Courtesy: Roscosmos

-Disposing of launch space stations in the past either been done either in a controlled or uncontrolled way.
-The 91 metric ton NASA Skylab space station naturally decayed after its retirement – the Space Shuttle was not ready in time for an orbital reboost – and it re-entered the Earth’s atmosphere in 1979, with surviving elements falling onto Australia.
-The 129.7 metric ton Soviet multi-module Mir space station had a controlled re-entry into the South Pacific on 23 March 2001.
-Its re-entry was achieved using burns made by an attached Progress cargo craft, Progress M1-5.
+In the past, space stations were disposed of in both controlled and uncontrolled ways.
+NASA’s Skylab space station, with a mass of 91 metric tons, naturally decayed after its retirement – because the Space Shuttle was not ready in time to give it an orbital boost – and it re-entered the Earth’s atmosphere in 1979, with surviving elements falling onto Australia.
+Roscosmos’s Mir space station, a multi-module spacecraft with a mass of 129.7 metric tons, had a controlled re-entry into the South Pacific on 23 March 2001.
+This was achieved using burns made by Progress M1-5, a cargo craft attached to it.

-As an aside, Airclaims Limited, the previous owners of the Seradata launch and space database (then called SpaceTrak), was appointed as the official loss adjuster should any third party damage be caused by surviving elements of Mir’s re-entry, if, for example, its re-entry had gone off course.
+As an aside, Airclaims Limited, a previous owner of the Seradata launch and space database (then called SpaceTrak), was appointed as the official loss adjuster should any third-party damage be caused by surviving elements of Mir’s re-entry, for example, if its re-entry had gone off course.

 About Seradata